taddiemason/Vivisect/PR_DESCRIPTION.md

 ## Security Considerations

 ### HID Mode Restrictions
-- ⚠️ **ONLY for authorized security testing and forensics**
+-  **ONLY for authorized security testing and forensics**
-- ⚠️ Requires explicit written permission
+-  Requires explicit written permission
-- ⚠️ All operations logged for accountability
+-  All operations logged for accountability
-- ⚠️ Unauthorized use may be illegal
+-  Unauthorized use may be illegal

----

-**By merging this PR, Vivisect gains comprehensive USB gadget capabilities with strong security controls for authorized security testing and digital forensics operations.**